nextflow-io/summit-website/src/content/people/robert-petit/index.md

   description: "Nextflow Summit 2022 Speaker"
 ---
 Robert Petit is a Senior Bioinformatics Scientist at Wyoming Public Health Laboratory in Wyoming, USA.
 He has developed numerous bioinformatic tools, including Bactopia, a Nextflow pipeline for the complete analysis of bacterial genomes.
 He is also an active member of the bioinformatic community and regular contributor to open-source projects, such as Bioconda and nf-core/modules.

+Robert will be presenting his work titled "Designing mechanisms into Bactopia to support its users and contributie back to the community".